When is the Best Time to Brush Your Teeth, and is Once a Day Enough?

 Is Brushing Once a Day Enough?

 Here’s the big question: Is brushing once a day enough?
 The simple answer is no, it’s not.
-Brushing twice a day is best if you want to keep your teeth and gums healthy.
-Let’s dive into why brushing just once won’t cut it.
+Brushing twice proves most beneficial for maintaining healthy teeth and gums.
+Brushing your teeth only once daily fails to provide sufficient protection so this section explains why.

 1. Plaque Build-Up